ros4hri/ros4hri-tutorials/interactive-social-robots/README.md

 We will use a set of pre-configured Docker containers to simplify the setup process.

-We will also explore how a simply yet complete social robot architecture can be assembled using ROS 2, PAL Robotics' toolset to quickly generate robot application templates, and a LLM backend.
+We will also explore how a simple yet complete social robot architecture can be assembled using ROS 2, PAL Robotics' toolset to quickly generate robot application templates, and a LLM backend.

 ![Social interaction simulator](../images/social-interaction-simulator.jpg)

+**Accompanying slides are available [here](https://docs.google.com/presentation/d/1u8cJRri3J38OIdEW79IoqLq2Tniya7Sg/edit?usp=sharing&ouid=115732286809506967228&rtpof=true&sd=true)**

 **Note: the content on this page is not final, and will be updated before the tutorial day.**